whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations Embrace High Standards.md

 In contrast, integrity was so pervasive among the traditional Apache that no one was compelled to take an oath because, according to Geronimo, "it is not believed that they will give false testimony in a matter relating to their own people."[xxx-geronimo autobio|Unwritten Laws of the Apaches]

-Can you imagine living in a community where high integrity is so normal and expected that no one ever needs an oath or threat to tell the truth?
+Can you imagine living in a community where high integrity is normal and expected, so that no one needs to be threatened to tell the truth?

 _Physical resilience:_ Crow woman Pretty Shield described how physically resilient her people used to be: "[W]hen I was young, if in winter a person fell into icy water, he got out, took off his wet clothes, and rolled in the snow, rubbing his body with it, and got warm.
 Then, after squeezing out the water, he put on his clothes and forgot about getting wet...
 Now my people wear gloves, and too many clothes.
 We are soft as mud."[xxx-red mother|p84]